Keep a minty fresh mouth this Valentine's Day

 Stop bacteria before it gets worse

 While you're waiting for the server to drop your check off and you're preparing to head out for a moonlight walk, you want to make sure that your breath is going to stay fresh long after you ditch that stick of gum.
-Gums with antimicrobial agents will halt the growth of bacteria and kill the sulfuric taste that lingers.
+Gums with antimicrobial agents will halt the growth of bacteria and neutralize the sulfur taste that lingers.
 How's that for a one-two punch?

 What else can you do?